EnricoBorriello/Computational_Learning__Witness_Set/README.md

 * The minimum value of the distribution;
 * The maximum value of the distribution.

 The **'r'** vectors are randomly selected from the list of all possible binary n-tuples.
-This guarantees no repetition and an equal likelihood of 0s and 1s in the list.
+This guarantees no repetition and an equal likelihood of 0s and 1s over the whole set of vectors.

 **Related Repositories:**
 * https://github.com/EnricoBorriello/AttAttach